-Looking for stress-free batched cocktails for your holiday festivities?
+Looking for stress-free batched cocktails for your next gathering?

-One of the best parts of hosting for the holidays is sharing your favorite cocktails with guests.
+One of the best parts of hosting any party is sharing your favorite cocktails with guests.
 One of the worst parts?
 Mixing all those cocktails!

 Keeping guests lubricated in style is an absolute must for positive party energy flow, but getting called away every thirty seconds to break out the cocktail shaker will leave you wishing you’d hired a bartender.

-At Locke + Co, we’re big fans of making sharing whiskey easy, so we wanted to let you in on our favorite party hack: whipping up a punch bowl full of batched cocktails.
+At Locke + Co Distilling, we’re big fans of making sharing whiskey easy, so we wanted to let you in on our favorite party hack: whipping up a punch bowl full of batched cocktails.

 Here’s the inside scoop on the latest trend in entertaining and why your next party is better off batched.